-The Coordinated System hydro reservoirs refilled to approximately 93.8% of the energy content curve by July 31, 2005.
-The water "fueling" associated with hydro powered resources can be difficult to manage because there are several competing purposes including but not limited to: Current electric power generation, future (winter) electric power generation, flood control, biological opinion requirements resulting from the Endangered Species Act, as well as, special river operations for recreation, irrigation, navigation, and the refilling of the reservoirs each year.
+This period is the refill season when reservoirs store spring runoff.
+The water fueling associated with hydro powered resources can be difficult to manage because there are several competing purposes including but not limited to: current electric power generation, future (winter) electric power generation, flood control, biological opinion requirements resulting from the Endangered Species Act, as well as, special river operations for recreation, irrigation, navigation, and the refilling of the reservoirs each year.
 Any time precipitation levels are below normal, balancing these interests becomes even more difficult.

-With the competition for the water, power operations for the 2005-2006 Winter must be effective and efficient.
+With the competition for the water, power operations for the 2006 may be difficult.
 The goal is to manage all the competing requirements while refilling the reservoirs to the highest extent possible.